 Russell Smith was born in Johannesburg, South Africa, and grew up in Halifax, Canada.
 He studied French literature at Queen’s, the University of Poitiers and at the University of Paris (III).
 He lives in Toronto.

-Since 1989 he has been a freelance journalist and cultural commentator, publishing in Details, The New York Review of Books, The Globe and Mail, Toronto Life, NOW, Flare, Toro, Sharp and many other journals.
-He is writes a regular weekly column on the arts for the national Globe and Mail.
+Since 1989 he has been a freelance journalist and cultural commentator, publishing in Details, The New York Review of Books, The Globe and Mail, The Walrus, Toronto Life, NOW, Flare, Toro, Sharp and many other journals.
+For 20 years he wrote a regular weekly column on the arts for the national Globe and Mail.
 He frequently appears on radio and television as an analyst of artistic and social trends.